jessekorzan/qUizList/README.md

 # qUizList
 ## UI Prototype &mdash; simple yes or no question/answer format for quizzes or tests.

-The highlight here is probably showing how to use Google Sheets/Forms for a DB for an application.
-Dead easy to understand.
-Reading not included.
+The real highlight (regardless of what you read below) here is probably showing how to use Google Sheets/Forms for a DB for an application.
+Pretty easy to understand, useful for prototyping.
+Submit an issue if you have q's.

 DEMO: https://jessekorzan.github.io/qUizList/